sirilcodes/sirilcodes/README.md

 # 💫 About Me:
-🔭 To truly understand what's happening inside a machine.
+🔭 Would love to understand machines, algorithms and

+🧑🏽‍💻 Currently working on an extension to visualize codeflows.
+- Experienced with Bluetooth on ESP32.
-🧑🏽‍💻 Working on bufferoverflows, hardware attacks, and learn memory optimization.
+- Experinced on bufferoverflows, hardware attacks, and memory optimization.

-🤝 Open to contribute to projects related to C/C++
+🤝 Open to contribute to projects related to C/C++ & Python.

 ## 🌐 Socials: